bloominstituteoftechnology/portfolio-website/Portfolio/README.txt

-Story by HTML5 UP
+Paradigm Shift by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Say hello to Story, a brand new responsive one-pager for HTML5 UP!
-Inspired by my work on Carrd*, Story is built to be extremely modular and tweakable, and as such is entirely built on reusable, insanely customizable elements (like "spotlight" and "gallery") that can be endlessly duplicated and tweaked into whatever you need to tell your story -- without, in many cases, touching *any* CSS.
-Check out index-demo.html for an interactive demo, and index.html for the actual template.
-Enjoy!
+Say hello to Paradigm Shift, my first addition to HTML5 UP in more than a year (!!!).
+Took things in a slightly different direction with this one, partly to mess with CSS grid (which this one relies on pretty heavily) but mostly to get back to making weirder and more experimental designs/layouts.
+Anyway, hope you dig it, and thanks for the continued support despite the lack of updates :)

-Demo images** courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.
+Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-PS: Delete index-demo.html and assets/js/demo.js when you're done messing with the demo as neither are needed in production :)

-(* = my other side project -- carrd.co)
-(** = not included)
+(* = not included)

 AJ
 aj@lkn.io | @ajlkn